Hey fellow millennials on the interwebs, how’s it going?

 Step Three: Own your decision

 But you’re an adult.
 This is your life, and your decisions are yours.
-As long as you’re financially independent and well-prepared, then it’s up to you what you do, really.
+As long as you’re financially independent and well-prepared, it’s up to you what you do, really.
 There will be a lot of fears and naysayers, but thankfully the longer and more successful your travels, the less weight they’ll carry and the more people will see that this lifestyle is possible.

 Remember, the new generation is always on the forefront, doing things that have never been done before.
 Let’s make this the generation that understands each other better, takes the time to learn about other cultures, and instead of fear, embraces adventure and openness.

 Need a little more help getting there?
-I wrote my guidebook for first time solo travelers exactly for someone in your position, it covers fears, dealing with naysayers, how to save up and work on the road, and includes advice and case studies of 20 other solo female travelers.
+I wrote my guidebook for first time solo travelers exactly for someone in your position.
+It covers fears, dealing with naysayers, how to save up and work on the road, and includes advice and case studies of 20 other solo female travelers.

 All that’s left to do is just go.